2018's 10 Best

 As the search for natural cure-alls consumes the minds of people who are sick of medications, the world has turned an eye to the East.
 And what they’ve found may surprise you.

-Thanks to the ingenuity of Indian chefs and doctors alike, turmeric has been dealing out amazing health benefits for thousands of years.
+Thanks to the ingenuity of Indian chefs and doctors, turmeric has produced amazing health benefits for thousands of years.
 Its claimed benefits reach far and wide, and it may be exactly what you’re looking for.

-Turmeric is considered a “medical multi-tasker” because of its ability to relieve many common and uncommon ailments.
+Turmeric is considered a “medical multi-tasker” because of its ability to relieve many ailments.
 The science community is continuously amazed by the mysteries of turmeric, as each study shows more and more of its assets.
 See The #1 Turmeric Supplement Now

 Is There A Difference Between Turmeric and Curcumin?

-What confuses most people about turmeric supplements is the difference between turmeric and curcumin.
+What confuses many about turmeric supplements is the difference between turmeric and curcumin.
 It’s easy to see why, as many articles use their names interchangeably, which makes much of the topic complicated.

 Turmeric roots are bright orange and tasty, and both the color and taste can be attributed to the presence of curcumin in its chemical makeup.
 Turmeric has been used in traditional Indian, Thai, and South Chinese recipes, such as curry, for thousands of years.
 It has also been used as a spiritual ingredient in dyes and religious ceremonies.